MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 ## ES8388

 This audio chip reqires I2C commands to initialize properly.
-"Line-in mode" has been hard-coded into the initialization and will be used when "ES8388" is selected
+"Line-in mode" has been hard-coded into the initialization and will be used when "ES8388" is selected.

 The on-board microphones are not currently supported - line-in is much better regardless.